Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • states and interactions that still feel composed under stress

-The difference is not style tribe.
-It is whether the structure reduces uncertainty.
+The difference comes down to whether the structure reduces uncertainty.

-If a page supports a serious decision, style should sit on top of a familiar scaffold.
+If a page supports a serious decision, style sits on top of a familiar scaffold.

-This is where a lot of modern UI goes wrong.
-Designers borrow the outer look of mature systems, but keep template-level information architecture underneath.
-The result is clean enough to pass, but not strong enough to change what the user concludes.
+A lot of modern UI goes wrong here.
+Designers borrow the outer look of mature systems but keep template-level information architecture underneath.
+The result reads clean enough to pass and stays too weak to change what the user concludes.

-The point is not to make the interface boring.
-The point is to make novelty subordinate to legibility.
+The point is to keep novelty subordinate to legibility.

 Structured surfaces